 - • Remedial Massage is a "restricted business" under Covid-19 Health Directions, so Re-Balanced Bodies may have different CovidSafe procedures to other businesses (eg physio) within the clinic.

 Treating Minors: A parent, legal guardian or caregiver must be present at all times during treatment of persons under 18.
 During covid-19, physical distancing does not allow for another person to be present during massage treatment, so unfortunately I am currently unable to treat minors.
 This policy will be updated at the earliest opportunity.
 Thank you for your understanding.

-The situation will be reviewed each week.
-We will continue to follow Government directions and update procedures in line with recommendations, current restrictions and local transmission rates.
+We review the situation daily, follow Government directions and update procedures in line with recommendations, current restrictions and local transmission rates.

 We are doing our best to support your remedial massage needs.
 Thank you for supporting my need to provide a safe and healthy (both mental and physical) environment for all of us.

 Kindest regards, Jodie Schubert

 The following people have the greatest risk of getting really sick from covid-19, so it is recommended that they limit contact with other people as much as possible: